-Introduction to Microsoft Excel dives right into the fundamentals of using Microsoft Excel and provides practical lessons for daily use.
+Introduction to Microsoft Excel is a non-credit online course that dives into the fundamentals of using Microsoft Excel from a practical use perspective.
 The course covers principles of data collection and analysis, building functional spreadsheets, Excel tools, and macros.
-Emphasis is placed on practicality by employing tutorials and using the framework of a business case to illustrate the real-world application of course content.
+Emphasis is placed on practicality; tutorials use the framework of a business case to illustrate the real-world application of course content.

 Upon successful completion of this course, participants will be able to: